jundalisay/sp/content/en/research/indian/gospel/chapter-09.md

 Saturday, April 7, 1883

-SRI RAMAKRISHNA was visiting Balarām in Calcutta, with Narendra, Bhavanath, Rākhāl , M., and others.
+SRI RAMAKRISHNA was visiting Balarām in Calcutta, with Narendra, Bhavanath, Rakhal , M., and others.
 Balarām, at the Master's bidding, had invited some of the young devotees to lunch.
-Sri Ramakrishna often said to him, "Feed them now and then; that will confer on you the merit of feeding holy men."
+Sri Ramakrishna often said to him:

+"Feed them now and then; that will confer on you the merit of feeding holy men."

 The Master looked on his young disciples, yet untouched by "woman and gold", as veritable embodiments of God.

-A few days earlier Sri Ramakrishna had been to Keshab's house with Narendra and Rākhāl to see a performance of the play entitled Nava-Vrindāvan.
+A few days earlier Sri Ramakrishna had been to Keshab's house with Narendra and Rakhal to see a performance of the play entitled Nava-Vrindāvan.
 Narendra had taken part in the performance, in which Keshab had played the role of Pavhari Baba.

 MASTER: "Keshab came on the stage in the role of a holy man and sprinkled the 'Water of Peace'.
 But I didn't like it.
 The idea of sprinkling such water on a theatrical stage after a performance!